Azure-Samples/hdinsight-java-storm-wordcount/README.md

 3. Install [Maven](http://maven.apache.org/).

-4. Assuming Java and Maven are both in the path, and everything is configured fine for JAVA_HOME, use the following to build and run the topology on the development environment:
+4. Assuming Java and Maven are both in the path, and everything is configured fine for JAVA_HOME, use the following to build the topology on the development environment:

-        mvn compile exec:java -Dexec.args="--local -R /topology.yaml"

-    If you are using PowerShell, use the following:

-        mvn compile exec:java "-Dexec.args=--local -R /topology.yaml"

-    NOTE: If you are on a Linux/Unix/OS X system, and have [installed Storm in your development environment](http://storm.apache.org/releases/0.10.0/Setting-up-development-environment.html), you can use the following commands instead:

         mvn compile package

+4. If you have [installed Storm in your development environment](http://storm.apache.org/releases/0.10.0/Setting-up-development-environment.html), you can use the following command to run the topology in local mode for testing:

         storm jar target/WordCount-1.0-SNAPSHOT.jar org.apache.storm.flux.Flux --local -R /topology.yaml

     The `--local` parameter runs the topology in local mode on your development environment.
 The `-R /topology.yaml` parameter uses the `topology.yaml` file resource from the jar file to define the topology.